greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Disabling Condition

-Computed for enrollments using `DisablingCondition` if the client is an adult on the report date.
+Computed for enrollments using `DisablingCondition` if the client is an adult on the on the date the report was generated.
 Disabling Condition is missing if `DisablinghCondition` is blank, or if it is '0', and if any of the most recent disability responses are '1'.

 ### Prior Living Situation

-Computed for enrollments where the client is either the head of household, or an adult on the report date, using`LivingSituation`.
+Computed for enrollments where the client is either the head of household, or an adult on the on the date the report was generated, using`LivingSituation`.
 Prior Living Situation is missing if it is blank.

 ### Destination

-Computed for enrollments with an exit and the client is either the head of household, or an adult on the report date, using`Destination`.
+Computed for enrollments with an exit and the client is either the head of household, or an adult on the on the date the report was generated, using`Destination`.
 Destination is missing if it is blank.

 ### Income At Entry

-Computed for enrollments where the client is either the head of household, or an adult on the report date using `IncomeFromAnySource`.
+Computed for enrollments where the client is either the head of household, or an adult on the on the date the report was generated using `IncomeFromAnySource`.
 Income At Entry is missing if there is no income benefit at entry.

 ### Income Annual Assessment

-Computed for enrollments where the client is either the head of household or an adult on the report date, and have been enrolled for more than one year since the report end date.
+Computed for enrollments where the client is either the head of household or an adult on the on the date the report was generated, and have been enrolled for more than one year since the report end date.
 Income Annual Assessment is missing if there is no annual assessment for the enrollment before the report end date.